-- GUS will automatically retrieve the CAIVRS response for each applicant when the Borrower Information application page is saved.
-If the automatically retrieved CAIVRS response is not an "A" response, the lender must obtain evidence of an "A" CAIVRS response outside of GUS.
+- GUS will automatically retrieve the CAIVRS response for each applicant when the Borrower application page is saved. - If the CAIVRS system is unavailable at this time, the user may manually retrieve the CAIVRS on the Additional Data GUS application page. - If GUS retrieves a CAIVRS response that is not an "A", the GUS response cannot be revised/overridden. - The lender must obtain evidence of an "A" CAIVRS response outside of GUS.
 This documentation must be uploaded as part of a complete loan application submission of the GUS application to USDA.
-The CAIVRS response cannot be overwritten or revised within GUS.
-USDA will retrieve and confirm an "A" CAIVRS response when the loan file is processed in the Agency's internal Guaranteed Loan System (GLS). - If the CAIVRS system is unavailable at the time the lender initially completes the Borrower Information Application page, the user may manually retrieve the CAIVRS response by accessing the GUS Assets and Liabilities Page, under the CAIVRS Information section.
-Lenders can select the HUD CAIVRS hyperlink to access the CAIVRS website directly.
-The CAIVRS number retrieved in this manner must be manually entered into the applicable CAIVRS Number block.
+USDA will retrieve and confirm an "A" CAIVRS response when the loan file is processed in the Agency's internal Guaranteed Loan System (GLS). - Lenders must read all requirements of the final GUS Underwriting Findings Report to ensure applicable documentation is submitted to meet loan eligibility.